-SEO, paid-search and display advertising are all being affected by the coronavirus.
-Although many argue that search is a daily habit and utility and therefore it should remain unchanged, the nature of people’s searches is very different compared to before the pandemics started.
-As there are visibly less searches related to for example hospitality and tourism, marketing professionals are cutting on spendings in these verticals.
+SEO, paid search and display advertising are all being affected by the coronavirus.
+Although many argue that search is a daily habit and utility and therefore it should remain unchanged, the nature of people’s searches is very different compared to before the pandemic started.
+As there are visibly fewer searches related to for example hospitality and tourism, marketing professionals are cutting spending in these verticals.
 However, we do think that digital marketing is absolutely essential for brands to at least maintain the business going during the downturn - and possibly push it forward too.

 Marketing activities during the crisis should not be focused on short-term sales though, as these do not bring long-term benefits to companies.
 While they can surely have quick wins coming from selling products and services in demand now such as masks or disinfectants for high prices online, it might as well be investing time in projects that will no longer be bringing new opportunities soon.

-Therefore, many brands are currently identifying ways in which they can matter during the coronavirus outbreak - ways that will also be a good direction to go in a longer term - both at the recovery stage and in the new reality that comes afterwards.
+Therefore, many brands are currently identifying ways in which they can matter during the coronavirus outbreak - ways that will also be a good direction to go in the longer-term - both at the recovery stage and in the new reality that comes afterward.